Angel Tax: Exemption, Rate, Example

 3 min read

 If you are an entrepreneur, you must be aware of the term "Angel Tax".
-Under section (56(2)(viib)) of the Income Tax Act, a startup in India is required to pay a definite sum in the form of tax.
-However, in the 2019 Union Budget, the government announced some relaxation.
+Under section (56(2)(viib)) of the Income Tax Act an unlisted company or a startup in India is required to pay a definite sum in the form of tax.
 At the same time, to become eligible for angel tax exemption, it is necessary to meet certain conditions.
+The Angel Tax has been abolished from FY 2025-26 as per the Budget 2024.

-In the subsequent sections, we will know about angel tax, what is its exemption, and other related information.
-Keep scrolling and learn more.
+In the subsequent sections, we will learn about angel tax, what is its exemption, and other related information.

 What is Angel Tax?

 The Income Tax Act of 1961's Section 56(2)(viib) discusses the concept of angel tax.
-According to the Finance Act, 2012, in the IT Act, every startup (i.e., unlisted companies whose shares are not available for buying on the stock market) that receives funding from an angel investor must contribute a certain amount to the government.
+According to the Finance Act, 2012, in the IT Act, every startup (i.e., unlisted companies whose shares are not available for buying on the stock market) that receives funding from an angel investor must get the valuation of the share properly done if the issuance of shares exceeds the fair value of share then government seek contribution in the form of taxes.

-This tax comes into play if the total investment value exceeds the company's FMV or Fair Market Value.
+This tax comes into play if the total investment value exceeds the company's Fair Market Value (FMV).
 Investment greater than FMV is categorised as "income from other sources", and the tax imposed on it is called angel tax.
-However, as announced in the Union Budget 2024, Angel tax has been abolished from FY 2025-26 in order to fuel the growth of start-up eco system in India.
+However, as announced in the Union Budget 2024, the Angel tax has been abolished from FY 2025-26 to fuel the growth of the start-up ecosystem in India.

-For a comprehensive understanding of the concept of angel tax, let us consider an example.
-Suppose your firm receives investment from an angel investor of Rs 15 crore, and the investor gets shares in exchange.
-But the total fair market valuation (FMV) of the shares issued is Rs 10 crore.
+Suppose your firm receives an investment from an angel investor of Rs 15 crore, and the investor gets shares in exchange.
+But, the total fair market valuation (FMV) of the shares issued is Rs 10 crore.
 The remaining Rs 5 crore is considered excess money and, therefore, taxable at a rate of 30.9%.

 The primary objective of this tax was to prevent money laundering issues.
-Only 2% of the population actually complies with tax requirements.
 Most new businesses don't keep up with the appropriate account books or show their assets correctly, leading to the creation of black money in India.
 Due to this flaw, the Income Tax department decided to tax the private companies on excessive share premiums received above the FMV.

 Drawbacks of Angel Tax